bxparks/rpn83p/docs/USER_GUIDE.md

 ### Input and Editing

-The input system of RPN83P initially behaved like the HP-42S, but with the addition of the scrollable cursor using the LEFT and RIGHT arrow keys, it now acts closer to the HP-48/49/50 series.
+The input system of RPN83P initially behaved like the HP-42S, using an underscore cursor that always remained at the end of the input string.
+With the addition of the scrollable cursor using the LEFT and RIGHT arrow keys, it is actually closer to the HP-48/49/50 series now.
+However, it should be emphasized that only the input system is similar to the 48/49/50.
+The computation system of RPN83P is still RPN, not RPL.

 The input system is intended to be mostly self-explanatory and predictable.
 Hopefully most users will not need to read much of this section, except to consult about some edge cases.

 **Buttons**